HaroldBenoit/ml4science-polymers/README.md

 # Documentation

 ## Overview
-This repo contains the work done by (*Lucas Trognon, Harold Benoit, Mahammad Ismayilzada*) to use machine learning to quantify and compare the difficulty of identifying different polymer sequences, as described above.
+This repo contains the work done by *Lucas Trognon, Harold Benoit, and Mahammad Ismayilzada* to use machine learning to quantify and compare the difficulty of identifying different polymer sequences, as described above.
 Using this information, we will assess some pitfalls with different encodings (different backbone: ‘0’ ~ ‘6’ or double-encoding: ‘2’ ~ ‘22’) and ultimately find a basis to encode information in these polymers (bulky elements ‘1’ ~ ‘2’ ~ ‘5’).

 For a quick introduction on the concept of polymers in the context of digital storage, you may read the introduction of our report or [this article](https://actu.epfl.ch/news/bacterial-nanopores-open-the-future-of-data-stor-6/) for a lighter read.